ltl3A87/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-My research interests include Natural Language Processing, Graph Neural Network, Data Mining and Multi-module Processing.
-Currently, I am working with Mengyu Zhou on table understanding especially for numerical reasoning with pretrained model.
-With the ambition of making contribution to the NLP community, I aim to build a robust and efficient NLP system to tackle with the issues of biasness and unfairness in our society.
+My research interests include Natural Language Processing and Image Editing conditioned on text.
+Currently, I am a thesis-based CS master student in University of Waterloo supervised by Prof. Wenhu Chen.
+Collaborating with GPT-series and diffusion-based models, we are exploring the potentials of the popular large language and vision models in various tasks, designing efficient algorithm on existed or novel problem setting.
+Ultimately, I hope we can realize more controllable generation, grounding on truth or human intention.